 - If that new information could subject the student to a major sanction, the review will be suspended, and the student will be contacted in writing of the allegations now subject to the imposition of a major sanction, which will be reviewed at a subsequent administrative review.

 - The student may appeal the outcome of the administrative review.

 What happens after the conduct meeting?

 The conduct administrator will follow-up in writing with findings and decisions regarding sanctions if the student is found responsible for violating policy.
 The student should complete the sanctions assigned according to the deadlines provided or additional sanctions and/or fees may be assigned.
 Additionally, non-completion of sanctions can lead to additional allegations of policy violations.

 Students may appeal the findings and decision by the student conduct administrator.
-As stated in the University Board of Regents Policy Student Rights and Responsibilities (09.02), appeals must be typewritten and submitted within seven business days of receiving the decision.
+As stated by the University Board of Regents Policy Student Rights and Responsibilities (09.02), appeals must be typewritten and submitted within seven business days of receiving the decision.
 Under normal circumstances, the individual reviewing the appeal will contact the appealing student within seven business days concerning the status of the appeal.

 Students may appeal cases based only on the following criteria: